 During the interim, mobility-as-a-service (MaaS) will continue to grow as a key use area, driving the development of new ownership models and cross-sectoral ecosystems.
 Shared micromobility, a key form of MaaS, could be worth $500bn across China, Europe and the USA by 2030, as returns are often swift.
 An e-scooter used 5 times per day for instance can become economical after just 4 months, providing an attractive investment option for civic authorities as they plan smart cities – and an excellent opportunity for those who can design compelling applications to support them.

-Quectel is a major supplier of cellular and GNSS modules to the automotive industry, providing durable, compliant and reliable hardware to enable the next generation of smart vehicles.
+Quectel is a major supplier of cellular, Wi-Fi and GNSS modules to the automotive industry, providing durable, compliant and reliable hardware to enable the next generation of smart vehicles.
 We benefit from a truly global research and development team, allowing us to keep our customers up to date with the latest insights, enabling them to plan and design their applications optimally.
 We’re proud to support this ongoing transport revolution: reducing congestion, driving down emissions, and saving lives, while making roads a more harmonious place for all who travel them.